ukhsa-collaboration/snapperdb/README.md

 As the database is populated a pair-wise distance matrix of SNP distances is calculated that can be used to generate an isolate level hierarchical clustering nomenclature - the SNP Address.

-SnapperDB instancies can be queried to produce alignments for phylogenetic analysis.
+SnapperDB instances can be queried to produce alignments for phylogenetic analysis.

 SnapperDB has been used internally within Public Health England to process >20,000 isolates of *Salmonella*, *E. coli* and other gastrointestinal pathogens.